-The accompanying consolidated financial statements include the accounts of Range, our wholly-owned subsidiaries and for the periods prior to June 23, 2004, a 50% pro rata share of the assets, liabilities, income and expenses of Great Lakes.
+The accompanying consolidated financial statements include the accounts of Range, our wholly-owned subsidiaries' and for the periods prior to June 23, 2004, a 50% pro rata share of the assets, liabilities, income and expenses of Great Lakes.
 On June 23, 2004, we purchased the 50% of Great Lakes that we did not own (see footnote 4).
-The statement of operations for the three months ended March 31, 2004 includes 50% of the revenues and expenses of Great Lakes while the three months ended March 31, 2005 includes 100%.
+The statement of operations for the six months ended June 30, 2004 includes 50% of the revenues and expenses of Great Lakes up to June 23, 2004 while the six months ended June 30, 2005 includes 100%.
 Certain reclassifications have been made to the presentation of prior periods to conform to current year presentation.
-These financial statements are unaudited but, in our opinion, reflect all adjustments necessary for a fair presentation of the results for the periods presented.
-All such adjustments are of a normal recurring nature unless disclosed otherwise.